Vanisher, Horizon Scraper: Tracks

-The opening track, "No Questions Asked", loops the first three seconds of Chico Buarque's 1971 album Construção, accompanied by an acoustic instrumental arrangement with multitracked vocal harmonies.
-The song ends with sound effects of waves crashing on the shore.
-The second track, "Waging War", blends "flamenco dance-clops with Lex Luger snares" under flute, string, and piano instrumentation.
+The opening track, "No Questions Asked", loops the first three seconds of Chico Buarque's 1971 album Construção, accompanied by an acoustic instrumental arrangement with multitracked vocal harmonies in "classical, electronic and folk-driven" form.
+In the track, the line "I'll be there when no one is" is repeated as the song ends with sound effects of waves crashing on the shore, emphasizing the album's theme of a voyager crossing the sea.
+It is also the first track Quadeca recorded for the album.
+The second track, "Waging War", features Olēka and blends "flamenco dance-clops with Lex Luger snares" under flute, string, and piano instrumentation.
 The track progresses with arpeggiated synth music and "surreal effects" onto a final rap verse where Quadeca raps about the choice of life over death.

-The third track, "Ruin My Life", is an acoustic ballad in triple metre (3/4), based on themes of youth, love, and mortality, expressed through lyrics such as "might have to ruin my life to make it mine."
-Its bridge is led by Harry Wilkinson from Maruja as the strings gradually become more frantic.
-The fourth track, "Godstained", blends its acoustic sound with R&B between the melodies and chord progressions, also containing woodwind instruments.
+The third track, "Ruin My Life", is an experimental acoustic ballad in triple metre (3/4), based on themes of youth, love, and mortality, expressed through lyrics such as "might have to ruin my life to make it mine" and with psychedelic flourishes "centered by a beating folk heart".
+Its bridge is led by Harry Wilkinson from the English rock band Maruja as the strings gradually become more frantic.
+The fourth track, "Godstained", considered the most difficult track to produce by Quadeca, blends its acoustic sound with R&B, bossa nova, and jazz between the melodies and chord progressions, also containing woodwind instruments.
+In the track, Quadeca sings about finding a message in a bottle at sea, only to find it lacking significance.